N1N0BLA/Python---Exploratory-Data-Analysis-on-Spotify-2023-Dataset-/README.md

 #### 📊 CHART ANALYSIS:
 1. Correlation Between Streams and Musical Attributes
-- Danceability%: The correlation between streams and danceability_% is low, with a coefficient around -0.09 in the left matrix and -0.094 in the right matrix.
+- **Danceability%**: The correlation between streams and danceability_% is low, with a coefficient around -0.09 in the left matrix and -0.094 in the right matrix.
 This suggests a weak and slightly negative relationship, indicating that higher danceability does not necessarily lead to more streams.
-- Energy%: The energy_% attribute shows an even weaker correlation with streams, with a value of -0.04 in the left matrix and -0.036 in the right matrix.
+- **Energy%**: The energy_% attribute shows an even weaker correlation with streams, with a value of -0.04 in the left matrix and -0.036 in the right matrix.
 This near-zero value indicates virtually no relationship between a track’s energy level and its number of streams.
-- BPM: The bpm attribute has a negligible correlation with streams, approximately -0.02 to -0.025 across both matrices.
+- **BPM**: The bpm attribute has a negligible correlation with streams, approximately -0.02 to -0.025 across both matrices.
 This minimal value shows that tempo, represented by bpm, has almost no effect on the streaming numbers.
 Overall, none of these musical attributes (danceability, energy, bpm) have a strong influence on the number of streams.
 The weak correlations suggest that other factors beyond these musical features likely play a more significant role in determining a track’s popularity.

 2. Correlation Between Danceability% and Energy%, and Valence% and Acousticness%